WORDS BY LUCY HARDY

 In fact, collectors have a real knack for scoping out future classics, so we’ve teamed up with the staff at Stadium Goods to get their picks of the best — and rarest — sneaker and watch combinations for 2021.

 ‘I became interested in sneakers in the mid to late ‘90s watching my older brother and his friends wearing Jordans and playing basketball in the early Nike Basketball era.
 Sneakers were something ingrained in me at a very young age,’ says Brendan Lacap (@Hola_Bizito), who works for Stadium Goods in the marketing team.
-Similarly, ‘Growing up immersed in hip-hop culture, you would look up to the rappers that would rap about having a Rolex, as I got older I realized it was more than just a watch, it was a symbol of accomplishment.’
+Similarly, ‘Growing up immersed in hip-hop culture, you would look up to the rappers that would rap about having a Rolex, as I got older I realised it was more than just a watch, it was a symbol of accomplishment.’

 ‘My first pair of sneakers I treated as a commodity were the Reebok Allen Iverson Questions.
 Jordans were all the craze and Iverson wore the Jordan 11 in college, but as soon as he got his own shoe in his rookie year in the NBA, it just felt like being a part of a new movement and I will always cherish that shoe.’